 Whether you’re trying to reach boomers, Generation X, Millennials, or Generation Z, social marketing by generation is most effective when you keep these tips in mind

-Marketers have to understand the nuances of generational marketing in the digital space, particularly when it comes to social marketing.
+Social media is a great platform for marketing to different generations.
+However, marketers must understand the nuances of generational marketing in the digital space, particularly when it comes to social marketing.
 Millennials were the earliest adopters of social media since Myspace and Facebook launched when the oldest of them were in college.
-But baby boomers and Generation X quickly caught up.
+But baby boomers and Generation X quickly caught up on social media.
 And Generation Z was practically born Snapchatting.

 However, every generation uses social media a bit differently.
 A Gen Z Snapchat user is interacting differently than her Gen X mom on Instagram or her Boomer grandma on Facebook.
 Understanding how to speak the social media languages of each generation is imperative for marketers looking to connect via paid social marketing.
 Here’s what you need to know before you set a strategy for social marketing by generation.